drumtj/global-data/README.md

 GD.clearCallback();
 ```

-add listener to be called when some property changes.
+add a listener to call when some property changes.

 ```js
 function onChanged(obj, key, newValue, oldValue){